wkh237/react-native-fetch-blob/README.md

 **Reduce RCT Bridge Overhead and BASE64 Time**

-React Native connects JS and Native context by passing JSON through RCT bridge, therefore there will an overhead to convert data before they sent.
-When data is large, this will be quite a performance impact to your app.
-When upload and download large data it's better to use file storage instead of BASE64 encoding.
-The following chart shows how much faster when loading a data from storage than BASE64 encoded string on iphone 6.
+React Native connects JS and Native context by passing JSON through React bridge, therefore there will be an overhead to convert data before they sent.
+When data is large, this will be quite a performance impact to your app, it's recommended to use file storage instead of BASE64 if possible.
+The following chart shows how much faster when loading data from storage than BASE64 encoded string on iphone 6.

 <img src="img/performance_1.png" style="width : 100%"/>